12 × 5

-12 × 5 is the second American studio album by the English rock band the Rolling Stones, released in 1964 following the success of their American debut The Rolling Stones (England's Newest Hit Makers), is an expanded version of the EP Five by Five, which had followed their debut album in the UK.
+12 × 5 is the second American studio album by the English rock band the Rolling Stones, released in 1964 following the success of their American debut England's Newest Hit Makers.
+It is an expanded version of the EP Five by Five, which had followed their debut album in the UK.

 The five songs on the British EP were fleshed out with seven additional tracks to bring the work to LP length.
 Among the additional tracks were the UK single-only release "It's All Over Now", a cover of a Bobby Womack song that was the group's first UK number one hit, an alternative version of "Time Is on My Side", which appears in a more familiar form on other albums, and three Jagger/Richards originals.

 Composition

 The album, like its predecessor, largely features R&B covers.
 However, it also contains three compositions by the developing Mick Jagger/Keith Richards songwriting team, as well as two group compositions under the pseudonym "Nanker Phelge".
 12 × 5 is notable for featuring the first, and less often heard, of the Stones' two versions of Jerry Ragovoy's "Time Is on My Side", with a prominent electronic organ instead of the better-known version's electric guitar.

 "I loved everything about this album as a kid," recalled Joe Satriani.
 "It was those second-generation electric blues players that I loved, but I had no idea where they got that music from.
 It took my teenage years to discover that."

 After sessions in Chicago in June 1964, the Stones' UK label Decca Records released the five-song EP Five by Five.
 Because EPs were never a lucrative format in the US, London Records – their American distributor at the time – spread its songs across an album, adding seven new recordings to create a release of 12 songs by five musicians, hence the album's title.
 The rest of the songs were singles "It's All Over Now" and "Time Is on My Side" with their B-sides, plus three that were later included on The Rolling Stones No. 2.
 Decca would use the same cover (minus the lettering) for the band's second UK album, The Rolling Stones No. 2, in early 1965.